leymannx/Async-Scoial/README.md

 # Async Social Buttons With Counters

-This is a custom Drupal module to attach social network buttons with counters (Like, Tweet, +1) to selected content types.
+This is a custom Drupal module to attach social network buttons with counters (Like, Tweet, +1) to selected content types and selected view modes.
 To improve page loading speed the scripts are loaded asynchronously.

 ### Installation
 * Download & unzip OR clone